mehulagg/gitlab/doc/user/project/pages/introduction.md

 ### 404 error when accessing a GitLab Pages site URL

 This problem most likely results from a missing `index.html` file in the public directory.
-If after deploying a Pages site, a 404 is encountered, confirm that the public directory contains an `index.html` file.
+If after deploying a Pages site a 404 is encountered, confirm that the public directory contains an `index.html` file.
 If the file contains a different name such as `test.html`, the Pages site can still be accessed, but the full path would be needed.
-For example: `https//group-name.pages.example.com/project-name/test.html`
+For example: `https//group-name.pages.example.com/project-name/test.html`.

-The contents of the public directory can be confirmed by browsing the artifacts from the latest pipeline.
-To view the artifacts, navigate to **Project -> CI/CD -> Jobs**.
-Then click on the latest job, then under **Job artifacts** click **Browse**.
+The contents of the public directory can be confirmed by [browsing the artifacts](../../../ci/pipelines/job_artifacts.md#browsing-artifacts) from the latest pipeline.

 Files listed under the public directory can be accessed through the Pages URL for the project.